-Precipitation analytics in Fatick reveals a strong interannual to decadal variability over the period 1951-2021, a decrease in cumulative rainfall (from 1000 mm to 700 mm-Figure 2).
+Analysis of precipitation in Fatick reveals a strong interannual to decadal variability over the period 1951-2021, a decrease in cumulative rainfall (from 1000 mm to 700 mm-Figure 2), a shortening of the rainy season (increase in number of consecutive dry days- Figure 2), longer and more frequent intraseasonal rainfall breaks (figure 3).
 In addition, the onset of the rainy season has shifted on average from the end of June to the first decade of July compared to the reference period, with a delay that can bring it in the second or third decade of July.